Rex Whistler: Second World War

 When war broke out, although he was 35, Whistler was eager to join the army.
 He was commissioned into the Welsh Guards as a Second lieutenant in June 1940.
 He served in the Guards Armoured Division.

 During the war, he was the burial officer of his regiment, and his soldiers became somewhat suspicious of the 20 crosses he carried on his tank.
 He decided that just because he was at war, it did not mean he could not paint, and he therefore also carried a bucket hanging off the side of his tank for his paintbrushes.

 Death

 Whistler is said to have predicted his own death.
 Just days before he was killed, he remarked to a friend that he wanted to be buried where he fell, not in a military cemetery.
 On the night before his death, a fellow officer named Francis Portal came up to him, and they talked for a while.
 Before they parted, Portal remarked, "So we'll probably see each other tomorrow evening."
 Wistfully, Whistler replied, "I hope so."
 He was killed on 18 July 1944, after he left his tank to go to the aid of other men in his unit.
-His body now lies in Section III, Row F, Grave 22 of Banneville-la-Campagne War Cemetery, situated 10 kilometres east of Caen.
+His body now lies in Section III, Row F, Grave 22 of Banneville-la-Campagne War Cemetery, situated 10 kilometres (6 miles) east of Caen.
 Reportedly, The Times received more letters about Whistler's death than for any other war victim.